Connector conventions

 The function Webs.Http.Headers.for_connector returns a Webs.Http.Headers.t value for which that logic has been performed.

-Note that in general it's better if one lets the content type and length be defined by bodies: it's less error prone if the request body gets changed. gets changed by them with Webs.Http.Response.with_body.
+Note that in general it's better if one lets the content type and length be defined by bodies: it's less error prone if the request body gets changed by them with Webs.Http.Response.with_body.

 Client responses